Are you planning to start a new salon or looking forward to revamping your current one?

 Styling area of hair salon

 • Stains cannot be prevented and are inevitable in a salon.
 So having upholstery with a darker shade is a practical solution.
-If you intend on picking a lighter colour, using clear chair back covers will be handy.
+If you intend on picking a lighter color, using clear chair back covers will be handy.

 • Check for regulations and permits.
 Since a salon will require heavy equipment and appliances, make sure the machines comply with the standards and rules for salon business in your country.
-Sometimes sourcing imported products for cheap may turn out to be faulty, fake or illegal, which could create issues when insuring your salon.
+Sometimes sourcing imported products for cheap may turn out to be faulty, fake or illeg,l, which could create issues when insuring your salon.

 • Want to widen the space of your salon visually?
 A mirrored wall is all you need to trick the eye and make it seem spacious.